codio/knowledge/source/common/develop/ide/boxes/installsw/parts-coding.rst

 package_list.json
 ^^^^^^^^^^^^^^^^^
-The **package_list.json** file is is the manifest that lists the entire contents of the publicly available scripts.
+The **package_list.json** file is the manifest that lists the entire contents of the publicly available scripts.
 Each script has an entry in this file, and you must add a new item to the list when coding your own install package.
 Whenever you open the **Install Software** page (**Tools > Install Software**), this Install Software manifest is retrieved from our GitHub repo.

 Here's a example of the MySQL entry: